TiagoVentura/UMD_workshop_Rpackages/README.md

 # UMD_workshop_Rpackages
-This repository contains the files I used in the GSA Methods Workshop I thought on Writing R Packages.
+This repository contains the files I used in the GSA Methods Workshop I presented on Writing R Packages.
 The workshop happened on March 25

 The folder has two files: